What percent of Americans are rational?

 Preface.
 Why does rationality matter — what’s the harm in believing there’s a fat “Santa Claus” God in the sky noting down every time any intelligent creature in the entire universe is naughty or nice on the trillions of inhabited planets in the universe every second of every day for eternity?

 There’d be no harm if only fundamentalist groups believing in such things and their consequent strict rules didn’t feel compelled to make the rest of us believe and behave as they do.
-Some would not allow music, dancing, keep women completely covered and restrict them to cooking and child care, ban all books but the Bible, Koran or other sacred text.
-Crazy as it sounds, there are Christians who want to bring Jesus back ASAP based on strange interpretations of Revelations and the best-selling books about the Rapture, even if it involved nuclear weapons to hasten it.
+Some would not allow music, dancing, keep women completely covered and restrict them to cooking and child care, and ban all books but the Bible.
+Crazy as it sounds, there are Christians who want to bring Jesus back ASAP based on strange interpretations of Revelations and the best-selling books about the Rapture, even if it takes nuclear weapons to hasten it.

 In the USA, Andersen (2017) estimates that only a third of us are more or less solidly reality-based.
 Or perhaps less: One poll concludes that only 27% of us are rational.
+And only 28% scientifically literate (Meinwald 2010).
 And even that may be optimistic — there isn’t a single survey that covers paranormal, supernatural, and basic knowledge of the world such as the National Science Foundation basic knowledge of the world, which found 26% of Americans think the sun revolves around the Earth, and only 48% of them in evolution (human beings developed from earlier species of animals).

 With peak oil in 2018, six of the 9 boundaries breached that could drive us extinct, and all the other myriad overshoot factors of topsoil and aquifer depletion, bioinvasion, pesticides not working and more, we desperately need rationality and scientific literacy to cope with the hard times ahead.
 But the large minority that finds meaning in hate, guns (400 million of them!), literal translation of the Bible, uneducated, and more doesn’t bode well….